Ketel Marte Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers have a 4.24 team ERA that ranks 17th among all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.23).

-- In his last time out on Tuesday against the Cleveland Guardians, the right-hander tossed 6 1/3 innings, giving up four earned runs while surrendering six hits.
+- In his last appearance on Thursday, the left-hander threw two innings against the Cleveland Guardians, giving up one earned run while surrendering one hit.

-- The 24-year-old has put up a 3.86 ERA and 8.3 strikeouts per nine innings in 15 games this season, while giving up a batting average of .232 to his opponents.
+- The 35-year-old has put up a 2.52 ERA and 9.6 strikeouts per nine innings across 19 games this season, while giving up a batting average of .211 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.